FIXTradingCommunity/fixp-specification/README.md

 FIXP is largely based on a designed submitted by Pantor Engineering under the name XMIT.
 See the original [XMIT specifiation] (http://blinkprotocol.org/s/XmitSpec-alpha15.pdf).

+## Reference implementation
+An open-source implementation of FIXP is available in GitHub project [FIXTradingCommunity/silverflash](https://github.com/FIXTradingCommunity/silverflash).
+That project also demonstrates FIX standards Simple Binary Encoding (SBE) and Simple Open Framing Header (SOFH).

 ## License
 FIXP specifications are ©Copyright 2014-2015 FIX Protocol Limited.